Lego Black Friday deals: Best early sales

 For fans of The Mandalorian (or as it’s better known, The Baby Yoda show), this display piece is a perfect ornament for any Star Wars fan worth their Crait salt.
 Depicting the visage of the show’s eponymous bounty hunter, Din Djarin, the Mandalorian’s helmet plays an important role in his religious devotion to the creed, plus it just looks quite cool.
 It’s now discounted at 25 per cent, making it an excellent saving for Star Wars fans to add to their collection.

-The Lego Luigi start set is an excellent build for younger children looking to design their own levels and now it’s received a 40 per cent discount at John Lewis.
+The Lego Luigi start set is an excellent build for younger children and now it’s reduced by 50 per cent by Amazon.
 The set includes an interactive minifigure of Mario’s brother that can interact with different pieces using a scanner to track coins, time and different terrain.
 What’s more, the set can also be combined with other products from the Lego Super Mario range to create even more intricate courses.
 In our round-up of favourite gaming Lego sets, we said “It’s a much better build than the Mario starter set (£54.99, Lego.com), even if he does still hog the limelight”.

 Star Wars imperial TIE fighter: Was £39.99, now £29.99, Smythstoys.com